Neutral or friendly humans

 - We Used to Be Friends: Before greed and paranoia got in the way.

-- You No Take Candle: They both speak like this, to varying extents.
+- You No Take Candle: They both speak like this, though Lu Fang does it to a bigger extreme.

 The merchant in the Chinatown area, Tseng inherited his family's herbal medicine store and is more than happy to help you with good herbal remedies for all your Tong-related problems.
 He has most definitely never been involved with the Chinese Army.